powershitxyz/PowershitUI/README.md

 # PowerShit.xyz - Meme Revolution

-Welcome to **PowerShit.xyz ($PS)**, the decentralized meme-driven movement designed to disrupt and satirize global power structures.
+Welcome to **PowerShit.xyz ($PIS)**, the decentralized meme-driven movement designed to disrupt and satirize global power structures.
 This project is fully community-driven and thrives on the power of collective expression and humor.

 ## 🎨 Design Philosophy
 - **Dark Aesthetic with Red Accents:** Represents rebellion, chaos, and satire, embracing the nature of decentralized communities.